Anarion-zuo/GitBook_Algorithm/introduction-to-algorithm.md

 ### **Rotation**

-The operation can only be applied to AVL trees and stated as follows.
+The operation can only bec applied to AVL trees and stated as follows.
 For a given AVL tree, take x as the up-most root and y to be x's right child.
 X's left subtree, y's left subtree, y's right subtree are relatively noted as A, B, and C. After the operation, the tree is going to be like as follows.
 Y is the up-most root.
 Y's left child is x, whose left and right subtrees are A and B. Y's right subtree is C. The operation mentioned here is called left rotation.
 Same thing goes for right rotation.
 By rotating the tree, we can adjust the positions of the nodes so that the tree remains balanced.

 ## Counting Sort, Radix Sort, Lower Bounds for Sorting and Searching